Joyaboi/Ardtornish-Lichen-Herbivory/README.md

-# Contemporary Woodland Herbivore Impact on Epiphytic Lichen Communities in Atlantic Rainforests
+# No Effects of Contemporary Woodland Herbivore Impact on Epiphytic Lichen Communities in Atlantic Rainforests

 This repository contains the data-processing and statistical analysis workflows associated with an MSc dissertation investigating relationships between woodland